statuc30721/jenkins_devops_v1.7/README.md

 ![jenkins-system-information-plugins](./graphics/jenkins-sysinfo-plugins-screenshot.png)

-[SECURITY_NOTE:] If you intend to deploy this container on Docker Hub it is *RECOMMENDED* to *NOT* include any sensitive credential information such as cloud or service provider credentials or tokens.
+[SECURITY_NOTE:] If you intend to deploy this container on remote repository server (e.g. Docker Hub, Sonatype Nexus) it is *RECOMMENDED* to *NOT* include any sensitive credential information such as cloud or service provider credentials or tokens.

 # Advanced Plugin Management [OPTIONAL]